-- Utilization of The Eastman Counting System on a regular basis in lessons and rehearsals. - Use of rhythm-only exercises during regular daily warm-ups. - Continued use of metronome using macro and micro beats. - Strategies on internalization of tempo control with and without metronome reinforcement. - Enunciation of rhythms out loud, without instrument, using The Eastman Counting System.
-Rhythms will be written on the board so all students can count the same rhythms out loud.
-Counting and clapping exercises and thereafter, transfer knowledge through performance on instrument. - Subdivision will be detailed on the white board for identification of more difficult rhythms. - Continued review of simple meter and introduction of compound meter (6/8). - Use of marches for cut time. - Sight-reading will be incorporated to reinforce rhythmic recognition. - Continuous and cumulative listening. - Selected repertoire is based on technical ability and will be challenging, yet attainable.
-Repertoire will represent a variety of meters, tempi, styles and genres.
+- Utilization of The Eastman Counting System on a regular basis in lessons and rehearsals. - Use of rhythm-only exercises during regular daily warm-ups. - Continued use of metronome with macro and micro beats. - Strategies on internalization of tempo control with and without metronome reinforcement. - Enunciation of rhythms out loud, without instrument, using The Eastman Counting System. - Counting and clapping exercises and thereafter, transfer of knowledge through instrumental performance. - Subdivision will be detailed on the white board for identification of more difficult rhythms. - Continued review of simple and compound meter. - Introduction of more complex compound meter (e.g., 5/8 and 7/8) and the grouping of subdivisions. - Continued use of marches for cut time. - Sight-reading will be incorporated to reinforce rhythmic recognition. - Continuous and cumulative listening. - Selected repertoire is based on technical ability and will be challenging yet attainable.
+Repertoire will represent a variety of meters, tempi, styles, and genres.